jomihaka/dxvk-poe-hack/README.md

 Enabled by default for Path of Exile.

 ### Games tested
-* Path of Exile: seems fine
+* Path of Exile: seems fine.
+Atlas may be buggy first, but toggling display mode (e.g. fullscreen to windowed fullscreen and back) or running a map should fix it.

 ### Instructions